 The mouse keys were really easy to click, though larger hands would feel more comfortable using them.
 As you rotate the scroll wheel, you can again appreciate the exceptional Microsoft hardware quality.
 The scroll button scrolls very smoothly with no breaks.
 This middle scroll button can be moved in a 4-way scroll to perform a horizontal scroll, again amazingly comfortable and smoother than any mouse I have ever tried.
 However, as I clicked the scroll button for use as a middle click button, I was disappointed by the hard to press middle click button.

 This 5-button wireless mouse has 2 extra buttons which can be customized to perform any cool task you want.
 Though it was difficult to reach the button in front without lifting my hand off the mouse (need larger hands!), the button behind was easier to reach with the thumb (I like to use it to minimize windows).
 Instant Viewer and Magnifier are 2 cool features that help improve productivity.

 Now for the performance – Very smooth and focussed.
-High Definition Laser Mouse are definitely more precise, more responsive, and deliver smoother tracking.
+High Definition Laser Mouse is definitely more precise, more responsive, and delivers smoother tracking.
 Remember to load the Intellipoint software that comes packaged with it which gives you lots of customizing options for buttons and performance.

 The connectivity of the wireless mouse is instant once you attach the connecting device to the computer.

 Battery status is displayed in the mouse itself and the Battery Status LED Indicator glows red when the battery is running low, so you know when you need a battery replacement.
 Note that there is no power button on the mouse and I guess that the connectivity activates the mouse, which means it gets switched off without connectivity leading to a much longer battery life.